kevinolega/callcentertrainingtips/_posts/2016-10-28-thirty-one.md

 **30. Build relationships with people who can help you**

-There’s no such thing as self made millionaire.
+There’s no such thing as self-made millionaire.

 We get our talents, money, clients from somewhere.